bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/revoke-tls-certificate.rst

 infrastructure.

-Since, we had used ``easy-rsa version 3`` to :ref:`setup the CA <Setup a Self-Signed Certificate Authority>`, we will use it to revoke certificates too.
+Since, we had used ``easy-rsa version 3`` to :ref:`setup the CA <Set Up a Self-Signed Certificate Authority>`, we will use it to revoke certificates too.